dalibo/emaj/docs/en/groupsCreationFunctions.rst

 The **priority** level is of type *INTEGER*.
 It is *NULL* by default.
 It defines a priority order for E-Maj table processing.
 This can be especially useful at table lock time.
 Indeed, by locking tables in the same order as typically done by applications, it may reduce the risk of deadlocks.
 E-Maj functions process tables in ascending priority order, with *NULL* being processed last.
 For the same priority level, tables are processed in alphabetical order of schema and table names.

-To optimize the performance of E-Maj installations with a large number of tables, it may be useful to spread log tables and their indexes across multiple **tablespaces**.
+To optimize the performance of E-Maj installations with a large number of tables, it may be useful to spread log tables and their indexes across multiple tablespaces.
 Two properties are available to specify:

-* The name of the tablespace to use for the log table of an application table.
+* The name of the **tablespace** to use for the **log table** of an application table.
-* The name of the tablespace to use for the index of the log table.
+* The name of the **tablespace** to use for the **index** of the log table.

 By default, these properties have a *NULL* value, meaning that the default tablespace of the current session at table group creation is used.